Enide! my web project

 Description

-PIC RGB is a circuit that generates random RGB colors using a RGB LED and fades between them.
+Power Pic RGB is a circuit that generates random RGB colors using a powerful 3W RGB LED and fades between them.

 Design and Implementation

-The PIC is the same one of the PIC RGB: 12F629.
 The circuit is basically the same with the addition of 3 BS170 mosfet transistors to drive the LED and a powerful 5V regulator.
+The PIC is the same but the code has a small big difference, explained below!

 Schematic